one-on-one, individualized writing guidance

 Does coaching include editing and feedback on my work?

 Coaching is not editing, but because I am a professional editor and writer as well as a coach, I can (and often do) provide editorial feedback as part of coaching.
 This may (with your permission) expand into additional editing separate from coaching and is billed separately.
-(And my freelance editing often includes some coaching, too.)
+(My freelance editing often includes some coaching, too.)

 Are you an agent?
 Can you get my book published?

 I’m not a literary agent, and I’m not a traditional publisher.
 As your coach, I can help you navigate the challenges of submitting your work, finding an agent, figuring out publishing options (including independent, traditional, and hybrid approaches), marketing approaches to help build an audience, and other nuts-and-bolts aspects of getting your work out into the world.

 How do I know if coaching is right for me?